 Peter has also directed series television with the high-concept television series NOWHERE BOYS for Matchbox Pictures/NBCU.
 For his work on NOWHERE BOYS, Peter has been nominated for a 2014 Australian Directors Guild (ADG) Award.
 NOWHERE BOYS also won a 2015 International Emmy Award for Best Children's Series, the 2014 AACTA Award for Best Children’s Television Series as well as the 2014 Logie Award for Best Children's Series.

 As a commercials director, Peter has forged a successful career specialising in performance and comedy commercials and visual story telling.
-As a commercials director, he is represented in the USA, Europe and the UK by Partizan and in Australia & New Zealand by Scoundrel.
+As a commercials director, he is represented in the USA, Europe and the UK by Partizan and in Australia & New Zealand by Exit.

 Peter has a number of feature film projects in development including:

 20 YEARS OF SNOW, an Australian-Canadian coproduction being produced by Anna Vincent & Timothy White in Australia (I am Mother, Son of a Gun, Sleeping Beauty, Two Hands, Ned Kelly), Michelle Krumm (The Spectacular Now) and in Canada by Paul Barkin (Hevn, Amreeka, The Colony).
 Global sales: Arclight Films; and

 TENDER AGE, a New Zealand-Australian coproduction written by Dianne Taylor and being produced by Tui Ruwhiu / Tauihu Media in New Zealand and Yael Bergman in Australia.
 Global sales: Celluloid Dreams, Paris.

 For feature films and television he is represented in the US by WME and Management360 and, in Australia, by HLA Management.
 He is a member of the Directors Guild of America (DGA) and the Australian Directors Guild (ADG).